Russian icons: Age, authenticity, and forgeries

-Since the 1990s, numerous late 19th- and early 20th-century icons have been artificially aged, then purported to unwitting buyers and collectors as being older than they really are.
+Since the 1990s, numerous late 19th- and early 20th-century icons have been artificially aged, then presented to unwitting buyers or collectors as being older than they really are.
 Often these "semi-forgeries" are perpetrated by master-level Russian icon painters, highly skilled in their ability to not only paint extraordinary works of art, but to "create age" on the finished icon.
-While the resulting icon may very well be a fine work of art that many would be glad to own, it is still considered to be a work of deception, thus lacking value as an icon beyond its decorative qualities.
+While the resulting work may indeed be considered fine art, its deceptive characterization negates its value as an icon beyond its decorative qualities.

 Another problem area in the field of icon collecting is the "recomposing" of legitimately old icons with newly painted then falsely aged images that exhibit a higher degree of artistry.
-For example, a primitive or "folk art" icon from the 17th or 18th century might be repainted by a modern master painter, then the image falsely aged to match the panel in order to create an icon that could pass as a 17th- or 18th-century masterwork.
-In reality, it is nothing more than a 20th- or 21st-century masterwork on a 17th- or 18th-century panel.
-With the rise in the values and prices of authentic icons in recent decades, this is now also done with lower quality 19th-century folk icons that are repainted by contemporary masters and then artificially aged to appear to match the age of the panel.
+For example, a primitive or "folk art" icon from the 17th century might be repainted by a modern master painter, and the resulting image falsely aged to match its panel.
+The intention here would be to produce an icon that could pass as a masterwork from its time, while in reality, it would only be a modern work on a 17th-century panel.
+With the rise in the value of authentic icons in recent decades, such practices have expanded to lower-quality 19th-century folk icons, which are repainted by contemporary artists and then artificially aged in order fetch a higher selling price.